Facebook and Social Media for Artists

-* Don't tag someone in an image unless it's an actual image or text directly relating to that person (or a photo they took).
+* Don't tag someone in an image unless it's an actual image or text directly relating to that person (or a photo they took or post they made).
 That's super irritating, plus now they'll have to waste time untagging it (and maybe unfriending you as well).
-Tag an image of your art with someone's name if the art is a portrait of them-- and that's it.
+Tag an image of your art with someone's name if the art is a portrait of them-- and that's about it.

 * If most or all of your information is private, don't friend strangers without first introducing yourself or explaining who you are or the nature of your request.
-If people have no idea who you are and can't find out anything from your page, then what reason do they have to friend you?
-Better yet, make as much of your information public as possible.
-If one of your goals of being on Facebook is to expand your fan base, then make it easy for people to get to know who you are.
+If people you are friending have no idea who you are and can't find out anything from your page, then what reason do they have to accept your request?
+If you're an artist, make as much (and preferably all) of your information public as possible.
+If one of reasons you're on Facebook is to expand your fan base, then make it easy for people to see your art and get to know who you are.

 * Don't spam or send mass emails or messages to groups of people you don't know just because you want them to see your art.
 If you do send an announcement or invitation or request to more than one person, make sure the reason you're sending it has something to do with them.
 "Look at me" or "Look at my art" or "Look at my upcoming art show" are not good reasons.
 If you're having an event, make an event page and invite friends that way.
 And NEVER use apps, marketing software or other devices to spam friends on your behalf.

 * If you make an event page, do not post or message people repeatedly on it.
 Posting over and over again is really irritating for all of us who either can't come or have no interest.
 Even we who are coming are likely to get tired of post after post after post.
 Those of us who can no longer endure your barrage will be forced to remove your page from our calendars.
 We know you're having an event; thank you for inviting us.
 Now that we've been invited, remind us maybe once or twice between now and whenever it's happening.
 That's more than enough... and best of all, it keeps us on your good side.

-* Don't add people to a group you're either starting or already belong to unless you ask their permission first.
+* Don't add people to a group or page you're either starting or already belong to unless you ask their permission first.
+Invite them instead.
 If they don't want to be in the group, they're forced to go to the group's page and leave, or worse yet, block anyone from adding you to the page in the future.

 * Don't ask people you don't know for free stuff-- merchandise, favors, advice, services, shows, to contact other people on your behalf, or whatever.
 Either have a good reason for asking them (one that they can understand and appreciate), cultivate a relationship with them first, ask whether they mind if you make a request, talk about what's in it for them, etc.

-* Don't use apps to message your friends en masse.
+* Don't use apps or marketing devices to message your friends en masse.
 This is too impersonal a way to start a conversation-- especially if you're asking for feedback about your art or for other types of personal opinions.
 If you have a question for someone, ask it more personally-- like in an personal message, or if you know them, in a chat.
-Or first explain why you're asking your question... and then ask it.
+Or first explain why you're asking your question... and then ask.

-* Don't post video after video of your favorite music, your pets, third-party quizzes, or other non-art related topics unless they directly apply to either you as an artist or to the type of art you make.
-Are you in this for art or are you in this for music or your kitty?
+* Go easy on putting up post after post of your favorite music, food, your pets, third-party quizzes, politics, or other non-art related topics unless they directly apply to either you as an artist or to the type of art you make.
+Are you in this for art or are you in this for music and the kitty cat?
 Make up your mind.
 Plus, supposing someone likes your art, but hates your music or is allergic to dogs?
 Now you're screwed.

-* Don't post on someone else's wall unless that post has something to do with that person, that person's interests, another post on their page, or something you know they or their friends will be interested in seeing.
+* Don't post on someone else's wall unless that post has something to do with that person, that person's interests, or something you know they or their friends will be interested in seeing.
 If it's all about you and has nothing to do with them or their friends, either message them personally, or save it for later when you know them better and will understand what you're up to.

 * Don't post your response to a discussion thread separately on the wall of the person whose thread it is.
 Post it in the thread.
 Posting outside the thread just makes you look like you're more interested in calling attention to yourself than you are in contributing to the thread.
 Plus, those participating in the thread will not see your post.